DoubleZero (2Z) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 DoubleZero Historical Price

-According to the latest data gathered on DoubleZero live price page, the current price of DoubleZero is 0.211USD.
+According to the latest data gathered on DoubleZero live price page, the current price of DoubleZero is 0.1864USD.
 The circulating supply of DoubleZero(2Z) is

 In the past 24 hours, DoubleZero has shown a price movement of